 Aug 26, 2014 - Recommendations have been developed regarding electronic cigarette use and published online Aug.
 24 as an American Heart Association policy statement in Circulation.

 Aug 26, 2014 - More than a quarter-million middle and high school students who were non-smokers say they used an electronic cigarette last year -- a three-fold increase from 2011, according to a new U.S. study published online Aug.
 20 in the journal Nicotine & Tobacco Research.

 Aug 25, 2014 - Reduced nicotine cigarettes are not associated with increased smoking intensity versus usual brand cigarettes, according to a study published online Aug.
 22 in Cancer Epidemiology, Biomarkers & Prevention.

-Jul 25, 2014 - Racial disparities exist in the type of opioid prescribed for cancer pain, according to a study published online July 21 in the Journal of Clinical Oncology.
+Aug 25, 2014 - Inclusion of endogenous hormones in prediction models improves prediction of invasive breast cancer risk in postmenopausal women, according to a study published online Aug.
+18 in the Journal of Clinical Oncology.

 Aug 25, 2014 - For patients with advanced laryngeal cancer, there is a small but significant survival advantage with surgical treatment versus laryngeal conservation, according to a study published online Aug.
 21 in JAMA Otolaryngology-Head & Neck Surgery.